mjordan/islandora_workbench_docs/docs/check.md

 * Input directory
     * Whether the directory named in the `input_dir` configuration setting exists.
 * CSV file
     * Whether the CSV file is encoded in either ASCII or UTF-8.
     * Whether each row contains the same number of columns as there are column headers.
     * Whether there are any duplicate column headers.
     * Whether your CSV file contains required columns headers, including the field defined as the unique ID for each record (defaults to "id" if the `id_field` key is not in your config file)
-    * Whether your CSV column headers correspond to existing Drupal field machine names.
+    * Whether your CSV column headers correspond to existing Drupal field labels or machine names.
     * Whether all Drupal fields that are configured to be required are present in the CSV file.
+    * Whether required fields in your CSV contain values (i.e., they are not blank).
     * Whether the columns required to create paged content are present (see "Creating paged content" below).
     * If creating compound/paged content using the "With page/child-level metadata" method, `--check` will tell you if any child item rows in your CSV precede their parent rows.
     * If your config file includes `csv_headers: labels`, `--check` will tell you if it detects any duplicate field labels.
 * Media files
     * Whether the files named in the CSV file are present, or in the case of remote files, are accessible (but this check is skipped if `allow_missing_files: true` is present in your config file for "create" tasks).
 If `nodes_only` is true, this check is skipped.